sarahmclo/colourway/README.md

 - Ensure the website is responsive across all devices.
 - Prioritize simplicity and practicality to ensure intuitive navigation.
 - Create a bold and visually striking interface that highlights the importance of what the company has to offer.
-- Ensure the main call to action - "Subscribe" is clear to develop a community of users.
+- Ensure the main call to action - "Subscribe" is clear to entice and develop a community of users.
 - Showcase what the company has to offer in regards to personal consultations and workshops.
-- Offer exclusive information and offers to subscribers, fostering a strong community.
+- Showcase exclusive information and offers to subscribers, fostering a strong community.

 ### User Stories

-- Find valuable resources and information about colour analysis..
+- Find valuable resources and information about colour analysis.
 - Access the website seamlessly across different devices for a consistent experience.
 - Discover workshops and events related to colour exploration and analysis.
 - Share my experiences and insights about colour with the Colourway community.
 - Learn about the psychology and symbolism of different colours.
 - Connect with like-minded individuals who appreciate the importance of colour in daily life.
-- Subscribe to the Colourway community for exclusive content and offers
+- Subscribe to the Colourway community for exclusive content and offers.
 - Receive updates and notifications about new content, events and discounts.

 ### Target Audience Goals

-- Individuals of all ages seeking personal transformation.
+- Individuals of all ages seeking personal growth.
 - Creatives and artists.
 - Fashion enthusiasts.
 - Influencers.